Keeping your baby close to you in a sling or carrier has so many benefits for the whole family.

 It’s good for their cognitive and emotional development.
 Your baby can see the world around them and engage with you face to face – and snuggle into you if they want a rest.

-Sling use can help regulate a newborns' and premature babies' temperature and breathing, notably when baby is carried against their parent or carers skin.
+Sling use can help regulate a newborns' and premature babies' temperature and breathing, notably when your baby is carried against their parent or carers skin.